sgon512/Nosres-registerPage/README.md

 ## Special Considerations

 - Real-time form validation ensures that users provide accurate information.
-- The application uses React, Material-UI components, and react-router-dom for navigation.
+- The application uses React, Vite, Material-UI components, and react-router-dom for navigation.
 - The project is structured for modularity, making it easy to maintain and extend.

 Feel free to explore the code and enjoy creating your Nosres Account!